rasmusab/beepr/readme.md

 8. "mario"
 9. "wilhelm"

-Any string or number not matching the above sounds will reslut in a random sound being played.
+Any string or number not matching the above sounds will result in a random sound being played.

-`expr`	An optional expression to be excecuted before the sound.
+`expr`	An optional expression to be executed before the sound.

 ###Examples